awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

-# Automatically Pausing Email Sending for a Configuration Set<a name="monitoring-sender-reputation-pausing-configuration-set"></a>
+# Automatically pausing email sending for a configuration set<a name="monitoring-sender-reputation-pausing-configuration-set"></a>

 You can configure Amazon SES to export reputation metrics that are specific to emails that are sent using a specific configuration set to Amazon CloudWatch\.
 You can then use these metrics to create CloudWatch alarms that are specific to these configuration sets\.
 When these alarms exceed certain thresholds, you can automatically pause the sending of emails that use the specified configuration sets, without impacting the overall email sending capabilities of your Amazon SES account\.